Alexander polynomial, Dijkgraaf-Witten invariant, and Seifert fibred surgery: Introduction

+This work is motivated by realizing the fact that Alexander polynomial, which is closely related to Reidemeister torsion, is in turn closely related to Dijkgraaf-Witten invariant over a semiproduct $A\rtimes(\mathbb{Z}/n\mathbb{Z})$, with $A$ abelian.
+When $K(k/\ell)=S^2(b_1/a_1,b_2/a_2,b_3/a_3)=M$, the DW invariant of $M$, which enumerates homomorphisms $\pi_1(M)\to A\rtimes(\mathbb{Z}/n\mathbb{Z})$, can be computed in two ways: one is expressed in terms of the Alexander module of $K$ (so involving $\Delta_K$) and $k$, and the other is given by applying the formula derived by the author \cite{Ch12} for general Seifert 3-manifolds, expressed in terms of $k,a_1,a_2,a_3$, etc. In this way, we obtain ``strange" equalities, which have many nontrivial implications.
+We re-derive the results of Kadokami \cite{Ka07} (Theorem 1.1--1.4 there), and actually enhance them.

+For a more broad background, in recent years, many deep connections between 3-manifolds and finite groups have been uncovered (see \cite{LR10,WZ17,WZ19} and the references therein).
+Remarkably, Ueki \cite{Ue18} (2018) showed that $\Delta_K$ is determined by quotients of $\pi_1(S^3-N(K))$ onto finite metabelian groups.
+In the context of Seifert fibred surgery, with the metabelian groups in the form $A\rtimes(\mathbb{Z}/n\mathbb{Z})$, we reveal some fine algebraic structures, enriching the topic of studying 3-manifolds via finite groups.

 The content is organized as follows.
-In Section 2 we clarify a connection between Dijkgraaf-Witten invariant of $K(k/\ell)$ and $\Delta_K$.
-In Section 3 we give formulas of the Dijkgraaf-Witten invariants of a small Seifert 3-manifold.
-This enables us to deduce many results in Section 4.
-The last section is devoted to deriving the formulas in Section 3.
+In Section 2 we clarify a connection between DW invariant of $K(k/\ell)$ and $\Delta_K$.
+In Section 3 we give a formula for the DW invariant of a small Seifert 3-manifold, with the proof delayed to Section 6.
+In Section 4 we prove Theorem \ref{thm:main}.
+In Section 5, we give some examples to illustrate the utility of Theorem \ref{thm:main}.